Urad Dal Kachauri (Split, Skinless Black Gram) - Deep Fried Indian Flat Bread

 If you have a poori press, it makes the rolling out process easy.

 Left over kachauris freeze well for another day.
 Reheat on a hot griddle or tava or a frying pan until crisp on both sides.
+Heating the left over kachauris in a microwave oven is not recommended.
 Serve with pickles and lassi (yoghurt drink).

 For short cut, soak approximately 200 gm of dal Baries from your kitchen cupboard in enough warm water to just cover them.
 In this case, you will not need to add any spices, except salt.
 Simply mash the soaked baris, add to flour and make dough as described.
 Baries are mostly bought ready made now, but my mum's generation always made them at home.